Homotopy theory of Moore flows (III): Introduction

+Section~\ref{Mooreflow} is a reminder about $\mathcal{P}$-flows for a reparametrization category $\mathcal{P}$ which is either $\mathcal{G}$ or $\mathcal{M}$ in this paper.
 Section~\ref{multipointedspace} adapts some results and constructions for $\mathcal{G}$-multipointed $d$-spaces proved in \cite{Moore2} to the case of $\mathcal{P}$-multipointed $d$-spaces.
 Section~\ref{core} is the adaptation of \cite[Section~5]{Moore2} to the case of cellular $\mathcal{P}$-multipointed $d$-spaces.
 The main results are the notion of globular naturalization of an execution path of a cellular $\mathcal{P}$-multipointed $d$-space (Proposition~\ref{normal-form} and Definition~\ref{def-regularization}).
 We then obtain, thanks to the notion of carrier of an execution path, Theorem~\ref{calcul_final_structure} which is a replacement for \cite[Theorem~5.20]{Moore2} and Theorem~\ref{carrier-finite-on-compact} which is a replacement for \cite[Theorem~5.19]{Moore2}.
+Section~\ref{core2} is the adaptation of \cite[Section~6]{Moore2}.
+A generalization of \cite[Theorem~6.11]{Moore2} is proved in Theorem~\ref{img-closed}.
+Section~\ref{locallyfinite} is a digression which uses Theorem~\ref{diagonal-execution} and Theorem~\ref{img-closed} to prove that the space of execution paths in the locally finite case is metrizable with the distance of the uniform convergence in Theorem~\ref{main}.
+Section~\ref{unit} establishes the main theorems of the paper, namely Theorem~\ref{final} and Theorem~\ref{comparisonGM}.
+Section~\ref{section-saturated} proves that the saturation hypothesis (it is meaningless for the case $\mathcal{P}=\mathcal{G}$ by Proposition~\ref{ex-non-saturated}), which is a very important notion in DAT, can be safely added to the definition of an $\mathcal{M}$-multipointed $d$-space without changing the mathematical properties.